Protect Yourself from Infection

 Ask your doctor about vaccines that prevent illness.
 It’s important to talk to your doctor before receiving vaccines because live vaccines can potentially be harmful to people with certain types of cancer.
 Encourage family, friends, and caregivers to be immunized as well.

 Empowering yourself is one of the most important things you can do to prevent infections during cancer treatment.
 You have the right to ask everyone who participates in your care to wash their hands.
 Make sure that anyone who visits you is healthy, and don’t be afraid to ask questions when you’re unsure.
 Contact your healthcare team if you suspect you may have an infection.
 Infections caught early are easier to treat.

-Kimberly Hinckley is a senior infection prevention and control coordinator, and Dr. Brahm Segal is chief of Infectious Disease, both at Roswell Park Cancer Institute in Buffalo, NY.
+Kimberly Wilson (top left), now retired, is a former senior infection prevention and control coordinator at Roswell Park Cancer Institute in Buffalo, NY.

 To learn more about preventing infections during cancer treatment, visit PreventCancerInfections.org.